Omudhome Ogbru, PharmD

 BRAND NAME: Lyrica

-DRUG CLASS AND MECHANISM: Pregabalin is an oral medication that is chemically related to gabapentin (Neurontin, Gabarone).
+DRUG CLASS AND MECHANISM: Pregabalin is an oral medication that is chemically related to gabapentin (Gralise, Neurontin).
 It is used for treating pain caused by neurologic diseases such as postherpetic neuralgia as well as seizures.
 It also is used for treating fibromyalgia.
 The mechanism of action of pregabalin is unknown.
 Pregabalin binds to calcium channels on nerves and may modify the release of neurotransmitters (chemicals that nerves use to communicate with each other).
 Reducing communication between nerves may contribute to pregabalin's effect on pain and seizures.
 The FDA approved pregabalin in December 2004.

 GENERIC AVAILABLE: No.